Piecewise Polynomial Regression of Tame Functions via Integer Programming: Numerical experiments

-This function is piecewise-linear, continuous, and equals $\|\cdot\|_{\infty}$ on almost all the space, except on a small cone of radius $r$ that goes along the ray $x_{1}\cdot \bbR_{+}$ On this ray, the function is decreasing and equals $-sx_{1}$; see \cref{fig:cone} for an illustration.
-This is a nonconvex function for which estimating the correct full-dimensional cells with a sampling scheme gets harder as $r$ goes to zero, or as the dimension of the space $\ndim$ increases.
+\paragraph{Piecewise-affine function.} Firstly, we return to the ``cone'' function.
+This function is piecewise-linear and continuous; see \cref{fig:cone} (left pane) for an illustration.
+This is a nonconvex function for which estimating the correct full-dimensional cells with a sampling scheme gets harder as $\rCone$ goes to zero or as the dimension of the space $\ndim$ increases.

-\Cref{fig:cone} shows the results of the regression of \eqref{eq:cone} with $r=s=0.5$.
-The affine-hyperplane fits the function better than the axis-aligned one, but still does not capture well the cells of the cone function with depth $D=2$.
-This is reasonable, as the function contains more than $4$ cells.

-\Cref{fig:cone_depth3} shows the output of the two regression models with depth $D=3$ (ran with a 10 minute time limit).
-The obtained functions are much more accurate, although the cell decomposition of the function is still not obtained (this would require $D=4$).
+\Cref{fig:cone} (middle and right pane) shows the obtained piecewise approximation of $\fCone$ (with $\rCone=\sCone=0.5$), for depth $2$ and $3$ approximation trees with time budget of 5 and 10 minutes.
+There are $\nSample = 250$ points sampled uniformly; the polynomial degree is $\polyDeg=1$.
+The depth $D=2$ tree fails to recover an approximation of the cells, as it can only approximate $4$ cells while $\fCone$ has $7$ cells.
+The depth $D = 3$ recovers the cell decomposition well qualitatively, and reduces the error measures by a factor $2$; see \cref{table:expsregression}.